Deep level Deligne--Lusztig representations of Coxeter type: Introduction

-For instance, if $p \in \{2,3,5\}$, there exist many examples of pairs $(T,\theta)$ with $T$ unramified Coxeter (hence covered by our main result when $q$ satisfied condition \eqref{eq:M} -- in particular, whenever $q>5$) such that ${\rm Stab}_{W_e^F}(\theta) = \{1\}$, but $\theta$ does not admit a Howe factorization.
+For instance, if $p \in \{2,3,5\}$, there exist many examples of pairs $(T,\theta)$ with $T$ unramified Coxeter (hence covered by Theorem \ref{thm:main} when $q$ satisfied condition \eqref{eq:M} -- in particular, whenever $q>5$) such that ${\rm Stab}_{W_e^F}(\theta) = \{1\}$, but $\theta$ does not admit a Howe factorization.
 For examples of $(T,\theta)$ not admitting a Howe factorization we refer to the forthcoming work of Fintzen--Schwein \cite{FintzenSchwein}, where an algebraic approach to the extension of Yu's construction is pursued.
-As ${\rm Stab}_{W_e^F}(\theta) = \{1\}$, one should expect an irreducible supercuspidal $G(k)$-representation attached to $(T,\theta)$, but Yu's construction does not apply as there is no Howe factorization.
+As mentioned in \cite{ChanO_21}, since ${\rm Stab}_{W_e^F}(\theta) = \{1\}$ one should expect an irreducible supercuspidal $G(k)$-representation attached to $(T,\theta)$, but Yu's construction does not apply as there is no Howe factorization.
 The point is now that our cohomological construction does not require any condition on $p$, but only a mild one on $q$.
 In particular, there are many examples of $k,G,T,\theta$ such that $\pm H^\ast_c(X)[\theta|_{\CT(\CO_k)}]$ is an irreducible $\CG(\CO_k)$-representation, which does not appear in Yu's construction.

-However, let us also note that our method is not yet complete, in the sense that it does not prove that the resulting $G(k)$-representation $R_{T,U}(\theta)$ is irreducible supercuspidal.
-So far there is no purely Deligne--Lusztig theoretic proof of this fact; the closest purely Deligne--Lusztig theoretic result states (in the case of inner forms of $\GL_n$) that $R_{T,U}(\theta)$ is admissible and hence a direct sum of finitely many irreducible supercuspidal representations, see \cite[Theorem 6.1]{CI_loopGLn}.
+Moreover, Theorem \ref{thm:cusp} implies that its induction to $G(k)$ is supercuspidal.